"The Flying Machine" by Ray Bradbury

 Quiz:

-1. True or False: The Flying One understands why the Emperor is killing him.
+1. The Flying One understands why the Emperor is killing him. a) True b) False

-2. True or False: The Emperor enjoys having the Flying One killed.
+2. The Emperor enjoys having the Flying One killed. a) True b) False

-4. The Emperor has the Flying One killed because... a) he thinks he will drops stones on the Great Wall, b) he thinks that the man has an evil heart, c) he fears that someone will use the man's invention for evil, d) none of the above.
+4. The Emperor has the Flying One killed because... a) he thinks he will drops stones on the Great Wall. b) he thinks that the man has an evil heart. c) he fears that someone will use the man's invention for evil. d) he is jealous of his inventiveness. e) none of the above.

-6. On page 247, when the Emperor says that it is "well for her" that the Flying One's wife is asleep, what does he mean?
+5. On page 247, when the Emperor says that it is "well for her" that the Flying One's wife is asleep, what does he mean? a) She won't have to see her husband killed b) She won't be mad at the Emperor. c) It won't hurt when he has her killed d) She will get a large settlement. e) NOTA

-7. The Emperor is really afraid of... a) rocks being dropped on the Great Wall, b) the future, c) the Flying One, d) flying machines.
+6. The Emperor is really afraid of... a) inventiveness. b) the future. c) the Flying One. d) flying machines. e) NOTA

-9. "The butterfly now touches the earth.
-And suddenly...a clumsy worm." (p246) The Servant is using a metaphor to describe the Flying One and his apparatus.
-Explain his comparison.
+8. "The butterfly now touches the earth.
+And suddenly...a clumsy worm." (p246) The Servant is using a _________ to describe the Flying One and his apparatus. a) simile b) flashback c) foreshadowing d) metaphor e) NOTA

-11. "...The Flying One enters, proud of his feat, proud of his equipments, which he brandishes..." (p246) The word brandishes as it is used here, most nearly means...a) drops. b) shows off. c) tosses away. d) puts away.
+9. "...The Flying One enters, proud of his feat, proud of his equipments, which he brandishes..." (p246) The word brandishes as it is used here, most nearly means... a) drops. b) shows off. c) tosses away. d) puts away. e) NOTA

-12. "The unmarked grave is dug where Time, some little while, must sleep to wake again some other year." (p251) The Emperor is speaking metaphorically, and most likely means...a) he wishes he could go back in Time and prevent the Flying One from flying. b) he is predicting that soon, man will also be traveling in Time as well as the air. c) that by killing the Flying One, the Emperor has only delayed, not stopped the development of flying. d) he believes that the Flying One will soon be going to Heaven.
+10. "The unmarked grave is dug where Time, some little while, must sleep to wake again some other year." (p251) The Emperor is speaking metaphorically, and most likely means... a) he wishes he could go back in Time and prevent the Flying One from flying. b) he is predicting that soon, man will also be traveling in Time as well as the air. c) that by killing the Flying One, the Emperor has only delayed, not stopped the development of flying. d) he believes that the Flying One will soon be going to Heaven. e) NOTA